See the TDPS Class Schedule for a list of classes – title/instructor/day/time/location

 THEATER 118AC – PERFORMANCE, TELEVISION, AND SOCIAL MEDIA (ONLINE)

 This course examines the intersections of performance and media–specifically the media forms of television and social media in the U.S.–with a focus on how various types of difference (race, ethnicity, gender, sexuality, and socioeconomic class) are enacted, articulated, represented, and played on TV and social media platforms.
-This course fulfills the requirement for TDPS majors and minors for an upper-division Performance Studies course (“Performance and Theory” category).

 This is the entry level course for the acting sequence and focuses on releasing and cultivating the actor’s inherent creativity.
 Through exercises, improvisation, scenes, and monologues, the actor begins to develop basic techniques designed to stimulate the imagination, develop vocal and physical ability, increase awareness of self and others, introduce effective ways to analyze texts, think critically about the craft of acting, and enhance self-confidence and communication skills.
 This class is the essential beginning of the actor’s studies, which will ultimately allow her or him to effectively engage and explore work from a rich diversity of genres, styles, and backgrounds.

-THEATER 114 (section 1) – THEATER FOR SOCIAL CHANGE (PERFORMANCE WORKSHOP)
+THEATER 14 – INTERACTIVE THEATER – ACTING FOR SOCIAL CHANGE (PERFORMANCE WORKSHOP)

-Engage for 6 weeks in creating a social justice summer theater company.
-Each day we deepen our practice by developing full-bodied and whole-hearted skills: the technical needs of an actor (voice, speech, physical movement, and character development) and the personal cultural awareness and communication habits of an activist.
-We will activate our imaginations, give voice to stories of injustice, and move the classroom community from page to stage, from company membership to civic leadership.
-Grounded in the work of Augusto Boal, we will experience the role of theater in education, justice-making, and societal transformation, and strengthen our practice as writers, actors, directors, witnesses, and makers of theater and social change.
+For 6 weeks we will create a summer theater company.
+Each day we will deepen our practice by developing our full-bodied and whole-hearted skills: the technical needs of an actor (voice, speech, physical movement, and character development), the rigorous commitment and curiosity of an educator, and the personal and cultural awarenesses and communication practices of an activist.
+We will challenge our imaginations, give voice to stories of injustice, and move the classroom community from page to stage, from company membership to civic leadership.
+Grounded in the work of Augusto Boal’s Theater of the Oppressed practice-based learning, we will experience the role of theater in education, justice-making, and societal transformation, as well as, strengthen our practice as writers, actors, directors, witnesses, and makers of theater and social change.
 Interactive theater training and performance mixed with multicultural and communication skills prepare us for deeper artistic, academic, and activist work in our personal and professional worlds.
 No previous acting training or experience necessary.